dneht/kubeon/README.md

 ## Offline

-online mode is the default and uses `registry.cn-hangzhou.aliyuncs.com` as the default mirror source, you can set `--mirror=no` to use `k8s.gcr.io` source
+online mode is the default and uses `uhub.service.ucloud.cn` as the default mirror source, you can set `--mirror=no` to use `registry.k8s.io` source

 offline mode(**--offline**) will download all images on the central machine and import them on each machine

 you can try setting the **--mirror** parameter like:

-- yes or true: use `registry.cn-hangzhou.aliyuncs.com`, **default**
+- yes or true: use `uhub.service.ucloud.cn`, **default**
-- no or false: use `k8s.gcr.io`, if you can access directly
+- no or false: use `registry.k8s.io`, if you can access directly
 - any other docker mirror address, like `mirror.ccs.tencentyun.com` if tencent is used

 ## Usage